mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 INTEGRATE UP
 Denner's [-@denner_does_2019] systematic review of game making studies, identifies three main pedagogical streams: design frameworks (Design-Build-Test), step-based pedagogies, and social approaches.

+INTEGRATE UP
+Illingworth's review [@illingworth_review_2017] of Kafai and Burke’s influential book on game making for learning [-@kafai_connected_2016], notes the lacks of specific details of the pedagogical approaches involved.

 <!-- THIS COULD BE A GOOD CHANCE TO GO INTO THIS MORE - ADN THEN DROP DESIGN STAGES ALTOGETHER FROM THIS THESIS!!! -->
 <!-- Similarly, while studies on the community use of game making, in after-school and online settings exist [@kafai2012collaborative; @peppler_computer_2009; @luther_leadership_2011], details of pedagogies to develop community participation, as explored later in this chapter, are often scant.  -->